phantasma-io/phantasmaphoenix-gitbook/developers/tools/pha-decode.md

 # pha-decode

-CLI tool for decoding Phantasma transactions (Carbon + VM) and legacy event hex.
+CLI tool for decoding Phantasma Carbon + VM transactions, contract lifecycle scripts, legacy event hex, ROM blobs, and address conversions.

 ## What it can decode

-- Carbon transactions (Call, Call_Multi, mint, burn, transfer).
+- Carbon transaction hex or a transaction fetched by hash.
+- Carbon `Phantasma` / `Phantasma_Raw` wrappers reconstructed into a VM view.
-- VM transactions (script disassembly and method calls).
+- VM transaction containers and raw VM scripts, including disassembly and method calls.
+- Deploy / upgrade interops with contract name, signer, script hash, ABI hash, and ABI method/event summaries when ABI bytes are present.
-- Legacy event hex payloads (classic events).
+- Legacy event hex payloads.
+- ROM blobs in auto, legacy/common, or `CROWN` mode.
+- Carbon `bytes32` addresses to Phantasma addresses and back.
+- Phantasma address derivation from WIF, a 32-byte private key, modern BIP44 seed phrases, or legacy Poltergeist seed phrases.
 - JSON or pretty text output.
 - Optional ABI resolution from local files or RPC.